Vortex breakdown in a hydro turbine draft tube swirling jet: Introduction

-The helical mode of the breakdown is, however, believed to originate in a bifurcation from a steady solution.
+The helical mode of the breakdown is believed to originate in a bifurcation from a steady solution.
 This bifurcation has shown to be a supercritical Hopf bifurcation in the experiments of \cite{liang2005experimental,oberleithner2011three}.
 Both studies report a square root scaling of the amplitude of the helical $m=1$ mode as expected for a supercritical Hopf bifurcation.
-This is in line with a much earlier inviscid stability analysis of \cite{benjamin1962theory}, claiming that the spiral breakdown originates from an instability of the baseflow while the axisymmetric one does not.
+This is in line with a much earlier inviscid stability analysis of \cite{benjamin1962theory}, claiming that the spiral breakdown originates from an instability of the base flow.